-Here, I consider how to analyze mathematical models using tools from causal inference, a field growing out of the statistical modeling tradition that is popular in the medical and social sciences \cite{dahabrehCausalInferenceEffects2024a, imbensCausalInferenceSocial2024}.
-The proposed framework allows more direct comparisons between statistical and mathematical models through a shared language, which has been previously called for in epidemiology \cite{ackleyDynamicalModelingTool2022}.
-My approach to linking the two methodological traditions is through bounds \cite{manskiNonparametricBoundsTreatment1990}, or ranges of plausible numeric values, that address a scientific question.
+Here, I consider how mathematical models can be analyzed using tools from causal inference, a field growing out of the statistical modeling tradition that is popular in the medical and social sciences \cite{dahabrehCausalInferenceEffects2024, imbensCausalInferenceSocial2024}.
+While statistical and mathematical models can be used for other purposes \cite{itoDistinguishingDescriptionPrediction2025, wintherMathematicalModelingBiology2012}, I focus here on the use of time-dependent models for determining the effect of an action on some outcome.
+The proposed framework allows more direct comparisons between statistical and mathematical models through a shared language for causal effects, which has been previously called for in epidemiology \cite{ackleyDynamicalModelingTool2022}.
+My approach to linking the two methodological traditions is through bounds \cite{manskiNonparametricBoundsTreatment1990}, or ranges of plausible numeric values, that address a pre-specified scientific question.
 First, I review some known results regarding the bound for statistical models for causal effects.
 Next, I consider how to construct bounds for mathematical models.
 Some implications of these bounds are reviewed, and then I apply this framework with a simple case study to illustrate the potential of these ideas.